Can I Travel 3 Months Before My Green Card Expires?

 If you find yourself needing to travel due to a family emergency or other pressing matters, it is essential to carefully assess the risks associated with such travel.
 Consider these critical questions:

 Understanding the importance of informed decision-making during crucial times cannot be overstated.
-Always prioritize your legal standing.
+Always prioritize your legal standing to ensure a smooth and stress-free travel experience.

 7. Maintaining Permanent Resident Status